gottfrois/doorkeeper-provider-app/README.md

 ## API

-This app provide a very basic API.
-For now, the API is READ only.
+This app provide basic API calls.
 The current API endpoints are:

-    /api/conversations
+    GET /api/conversations
-    /api/conversations/:id
+    GET /api/conversations/:id
-    /api/conversations/:conversation_id/messages
+    GET /api/conversations/:conversation_id/messages
-    /api/conversations/:conversation_id/messages/:id
+    GET /api/conversations/:conversation_id/messages/:id
-    /api/users
+    GET /api/users
-    /api/users/me
+    GET /api/users/me

-See the routes.rb file:

-    require 'api_constraints'
-    namespace :api, defaults: {format: 'json'} do
-    scope module: :v1, constraints: ApiConstraints.new(version: 1, default: true) do

-      resources :conversations, only: [:index, :show] do
-        resources :messages, only: [:index, :show]
-      end

-      resources :users, only: [:index, :me] do
-        get 'me', on: :collection
-      end
-    end
-  end
+    POST /api/users
+    POST /api/conversations
+    PUT /api/conversations/:conversation_id/messages/:id
+    DELETE /api/conversations/:conversation_id/messages/:id

+See routes file for more details.

-All the controllers are under "app/controllers/api/v1/"
+All API controllers are under "app/controllers/api/v1/".
+Just create a new folder (namespace) to build a new API version.

+See below how to make api call in rails console.

 ## Manage applications

-Run the server and go to `http://localhost:5100/oauth/applications`
+Run the server and go to `http://localhost:5100/oauth/applications` to see and manage authorized applications.

 ## Tips